TheTexta/obsidian-main/Economics/Demand.md

 Non-Price determinants of demand: variables other then price which can affect demand.
 The [[PASIFIC]] acronym lists all the factors which can affect the demand of a product. **Supply will not cause a shift in demand, but a movement in it**.

+#### Demand vs Quantity Demanded
+The two are different.
+Demand is a concept while quantity demanded is a real value.
+When price falls, demand doesn't increase, **quantity demanded** does.